Ubi sunt: Latin poetry

 The theme was the common property of medieval Latin poets.
 The line of Boethius (5th century) was well known:

 Ubi nunc fidelis ossa Fabricii manent?

 'Where now do the bones of faithful Fabricius lie?'

 The words ubi sunt begin several Latin medieval poems and occur, for example, in the second stanza of the 13th-century goliardic song "De Brevitate Vitae", known from its incipit as Gaudeamus Igitur:

 Ubi sunt qui ante nos / In mundo fuere?

 'Where are those who, before us, existed in the world?'

 English poetry

 Old English

-A general feeling of ubi sunt radiates from the text of Beowulf.
+A general feeling of ubi sunt is present in Beowulf.
 The Anglo-Saxons, at the point in their cultural evolution in which Beowulf was written, expressed in their poetry an inescapable feeling of doom, symptomatic of ubi sunt yearning.
 By conquering the Romanized Britons, they were faced with massive stone works and elaborate Celtic designs that seemed to come from a lost era of glory (called the "work of giants" in The Ruin).

 Prominent ubi sunt Anglo-Saxon poems are The Wanderer, Deor, The Ruin, and The Seafarer.
 These poems are all a part of a collection known as the Exeter Book, the largest surviving collection of Old English literature.

 The Wanderer most clearly exemplifies ubi sunt poetry in its use of the erotema (the rhetorical question):

 Hwær cwom mearg?
 Hwær cwom mago?
 Hwær cwom maþþumgyfa?

 Hwær cwom symbla gesetu?
 Hwær sindon seledreamas?